 In the 1990s, however, there was renewed interest by academic, research and public institutions in the use of broader measures of wellbeing.
 Examples of these initiatives include the National Round Table on the Environment and the Economy (NRTEE) and regional and provincial work using the Genuine Progress Indicator (GPI).
 While some provinces made progress in Canada, the response of the federal system was weak and even the NRTEE's indicator initiative failed to deliver the expected results or produce a long-term legacy.

 As far back as 1999, the Atkinson Charitable Foundation (ACF) recognized the need to create an independent and credible national voice to measure the economic, health, social and environmental wellbeing of Canadians.
-Some of the key historical events that have led to the development of the Canadian Index of Wellbeing (CIW) Network and its signature product, the Canadian Index of Wellbeing include:
+Some of the key historical events that have led to the development of the CIW Network and its signature product, the Canadian Index of Wellbeing include:

 - The ACF convened a group of index experts from across Canada, including Statistics Canada.
 The question was posed, "What would it take to create a tool that truly measured Canadian wellbeing?"
 The general consensus was full support for the creation of an index and a clear recognition that such a long-term initiative would require financial support for research, communication and publicity, and a management structure.